 - Rails Goat

-These companies reward generoursly but finding a security bug one any of their assets is highly difficult due to tough competetion.
+These companies reward generously but finding a security bug on any of their assets is highly difficult due to tough competition.
 You must remember that the top bug bounty hunters of the world are testing these websites along with you.
-However that doesn’t mean you can’t find something at all.
-To get a good list of programs that run bug bounty program see:
+However, that doesn’t mean you can’t find something at all.

-6. Staying Current on Latest Vulnerabilities: For this you can follow elite researchers and learn from their work.
-You can also read disclosed reports on bug bounty platforms like hackerone.
-Some recommended researchers are:
+6. Staying Current on Latest Vulnerabilities: For this, you can follow elite researchers and learn from their work.
+You can also read disclosed reports on bug bounty platforms like HackerOne.
+Some recommended researchers to follow are: